May 9, 2023

 C --> J[Training & Onboarding]

-Running open-source LLMs on my own hardware taught me several things:
+Running open-source LLMs on my own hardware taught me several things that you won’t find in the marketing materials:

-• Self-hosting is a mindset.
-It requires more effort upfront, but the long-term benefits in privacy, cost, and control are substantial.
+EffortSet and forgetRequires more effort upfront, but long-term benefits in privacy, cost, and control are substantial

 Share :